kelvin124124/CopyTranslated/README.md

 English, Japanese, German, French, Chinese (Simplified and Traditional).

 ## To-do(s) 🎯
-Add support to more UI elements
-Command & window for in-game item translator (maybe)
+Command & window for in-game item translator

 ## Contributing 🤝
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.